 PLC collaboration in whole and grade level specific conferences discuss student growth and progress.
-These conferences enable the teachers' ability to compare and contrast student progress to their peers through effective
+These conferences enable the teachers' ability to compare and contrast student progress to their peers through effective dialogue with other professionals within and across

 Collaboration with counselors, teachers, and department chairs.